A Quick Guide To 3D Resin Printers

 3D Resin printers work on two technologies: Stereo lithography and Digital Light Processing.
 These two technologies are the most popular, quite expensive and give versatile results.

 SLP is the most widely used technology that features a liquid resin to generate a 3D print.
 There is a large tank that is filled with liquid adhesive.
 Firstly, a UV sensitive liquid polymer is spread over a surface, and a UV laser is taken.
 Wherever the laser strikes, the liquid parts get toughened.
 However, the liquid where the laser does not strike remains in liquid form, and the surface is lowered, and then the next layer of polymer is layered up against the previous one.
 The laser again hardens the parts it strikes.
 This process keeps on repeating.
 When the model is finished, it is taken out of the tank.
 This is known as Stereo lithography.
-There are various types of products including Touchscreen, Wi-Fi, and more printers.
+There are various types of products including Touchscreen printers, Wi-Fi printers, and more printers.

 Digital Light Processing (DLP)